-“No, wait,” Corry countered quickly.
+“No, wait,” Corry protested quickly.
 “Julie against CARRIE?
-Those two have been joined at the hip ever since Grade 9!”
+Those two have been joined at the hip ever since Grade 9.”

 “Chartreuse, please, no mystic spacing on me now.
 You were down at the office when Carrie and Julie were there, right?
 Was Julie being blamed for these drugs at all?”

 “Nuh-uh, Corry, not answering that.
 First I, you know, get to find out what you did do with respect to Carrie’s locker.”